alec-zaiane/cow-file-system/readme.md

 PhysicalDevice -> VirtualDevice -> StoragePool -> StorageDataset -> FileSystem -> File

 For simplicity, all devices up to the StoragePool must have the same block size for now

+While physical redundancy is part of the structure of the project, time-based failures are not protected, for example crashes during the middle of a write.